mitbailey/MMC/README.md

 ## Usage
 ### via Executable
-See the appropriate [releases page](https://github.com/mitbailey/MMC/releases) for details.
+The executable is available within the MMCS zip archive included with each release.
+Download and extract the archive to access and run MMCS.exe.
+See the [releases page](https://github.com/mitbailey/MMC/releases) for details.

 ### via Source Code
 Boot in normal mode, attempting connections and failing if devices not found: